All Flashcards

 How does economic development influence energy consumption?

-Technology can increase or decrease energy use.
+Technology can increase or decrease energy use depending on its efficiency and application.

-Why are fossil fuels still dominant?
+Why are fossil fuels the leading source of electricity globally?

 Why is natural gas increasing in popularity?

-Why is biomass used in developing nations?
+Why is biomass commonly used in developing nations?

-Why is transitioning to renewable energy crucial?
+Why is transitioning to renewable energy crucial for sustainability?

 How does energy use correlate with development?